EgosOwn/onionr/docs/whitepaper.md

 ### Block Encryption

-For encryption, Onionr uses ephemeral Curve25519 keys for key exchange and XSalsa20-Poly1305 as a symmetric cipher, or optionally using only XSalsa20-Poly1305 with a pre-shared key.
+For encryption, Onionr uses ephemeral Curve25519 keys for key exchange and XSalsa20-Poly1305 as a symmetric cipher or optionally using only XSalsa20-Poly1305 with a pre-shared key.

 Regardless of encryption, blocks can be signed internally using Ed25519.